WRXS: Classical (2000–2007)

-Smooth jazz (2007-2010)
+Smooth jazz (2007–2010)

-At midnight on June 26, 2007, ironically on the 51st anniversary of its original sign-on, WFMR ended its classical music format when it flipped to the Smooth Jazz format, a change made quickly to gain momentum from rival WJZI, which dropped the format a week earlier to become light Adult Contemporary music as WLDB/B93.3.
+At midnight on June 26, 2007, ironically on the 51st anniversary of its original sign-on, WFMR ended its classical music format when it flipped to the smooth jazz format, a change made quickly to gain momentum from rival WJZI, which dropped the format a week earlier to become light adult contemporary music as WLDB.
 On July 15, 2007, the station changed its call sign to WJZX.

 On April 24, 2007, the FCC granted what was then WFMR a construction permit to move its transmitter from its original site in Menomonee Falls to the WJYI/WHQG/WJMR tower in Milwaukee outside of the stations' main studios on McKinley Avenue.
 However, because the station moved closer to Lake Michigan, the power was thus reduced in half from the Menomonee Falls signal to 4.4 kW in order to protect what was then WMUS (currently WOOD-FM) across the lake.
-106.9's HD Radio signal was put into service in 2008, though because of the current limitations of digital radio the digital signal only covers the city of Milwaukee and eastern Waukesha County proper.
+The station's HD Radio signal was put into service in 2008, though because of the current limitations of digital radio the digital signal only covers the city of Milwaukee and eastern Waukesha County proper.

 Aborted flip to top 40 (May-June 2010)

-On May 27, 2010 at Noon, after playing "Life in the Fast Lane" by Dave Koz, WJZX flipped from Broadcast Architecture's syndicated satellite feed Smooth AC "Smooth Jazz Network" to a stunt format called "Tiger 106.9", which referenced Tiger Woods's scandals and featured cheating-themed music from all eras.
-Saga had reserved the call letters WNQW, possibly referring to the then-popular "Now" format of Top 40 music and announced them publicly in the media, which proved problematic overall in hindsight due to what would occur the next day.
+On May 27, 2010, at noon, after playing "Life in the Fast Lane" by Dave Koz, WJZX flipped from Broadcast Architecture's syndicated satellite feed smooth adult contemporary "Smooth Jazz Network" to a stunt format called "Tiger 106.9", which referenced Tiger Woods's scandals and featured cheating-themed music from all eras.
+Saga had reserved the call letters WNQW, possibly referring to the then-popular "Now" format of top 40 music and announced them publicly in the media, which proved problematic overall in hindsight due to what would occur the next day.
 The format change was likely done due to the introduction of Arbitron's Portable People Meter audience measurement system in the month of June into the Milwaukee market.

 BA's smooth/urban AC format remained for a period of time without local broadcasters on 106.9's HD2 subchannel, which has since been replaced with an HD relay of sister AM station WJOI, which has a Christian/brokered programming format.
-Internet listeners were referred to the live stream of Saga sister station WJZA in Columbus, Ohio, which featured the same basic format and playlist structuring as the former WJZI.
-(However, WJZA has since also changed format to classic hits.)
+Internet listeners were referred to the live stream of Saga sister station WJZA in Columbus, Ohio, which featured the same basic format and playlist structuring as the former WJZX.
+(However, WJZA has since also changed format to classic hits).